-Is Vector Database Infrastructure the Hidden Bottleneck in Your AI Marketing Stack?
+Vector Database Infrastructure in AI Marketing

 Last updated:Qdrant's CEO reveals vector databases power every AI application's retrieval layer, with the market potentially reaching $18B by the early 2030s.
 For marketing leaders deploying AI tools, this infrastructure choice directly impacts performance, cost, and scalability of personalization engines and content systems.